-Essential oils can also be used as dog mange treatment to get rid of the mites and soothe the dog’s skin irritation.
+Essential oils can also be used to treat dog mange.
+Some essential oils have insect-repelling properties and can get rid of mites on a dog and soothe the dog’s skin irritation.

-Oils that are effective for treating dog mange include Lavender, Lemongrass, and Niaouli.
+Oils that are effective for treating dog mange include Lavender, Lemongrass, Peppermint, and Niaouli.

-Lemongrass have long been used as natural insect-repellents.
+Lemongrass and peppermint have long been used as natural insect-repellents.
 Lavender and niaouli have antiseptic and antibacterial properties and can be used to heal skin problems caused by biting, scratching, and chewing due to the intense itching.